 In the lunchroom, Becky spent most of her time chatting with clients and staff, but sometimes she’d spend a few minutes by herself, copying verses from the Bible.
 Or she’d plug the earphone into her transistor radio and listen to her favorite Christian station, letting out an occasional “Amen!” or “Hallelujah!” or “Praise the Lord!”
 She was an effusive Christian, upbeat and outgoing, and would have fit right in at a revival meeting or a church social.

 Becky was in her mid-twenties.
 Her parents divorced when she was four, and she had lived with her mother ever since.
 She was extremely thin, and when standing in one place, she swayed like a blade of grass in the breeze.
 She needed a walker or a crutch to get around.
 The walker gave her greater stability, but Becky preferred using the crutch, seeing that as a step toward greater independence.
 Yet with it she would totter and stagger and bang into tables.
 She’d swing the crutch wildly, either straight up in the air or way out to the side, in a great roundhouse arc.
-Then, just when her forward momentum was about to bring her to the ground, the tip of the crutch would find the floor, stopping her fall and saving her, at least until the next step.
+Then, just when her forward momentum seemed about to bring her down, the crutch would find the floor, stopping her fall and saving her, at least until the next step.

 Her physical disability brought out the chivalry in the male clients.
 I used to marvel at the fact that getting her in or out of the Spanish/Florentine room involved almost the whole crew, with guys practically tripping over each other trying to win her attention and her gratitude.
 Ken would move any chairs that were in her path; Duane would carry tools and supplies to her work station; Leroy and Henry would vie for the honor of tying or untying her apron; Leon would ask, “How was your class, Becky?” or would remind her, “Time to go to class, Becky”; and Neal and Stan would mumble, “Hi, Becky” or “Bye, Becky.”
 Only Charles, with his aversion to any interactions with other clients, wanted nothing to do with this operation.
 Becky always smiled and said thank you to anyone who did her a favor.